Marcoarielf/Javascript-Chanllenges/README.md

 * * username: em psswd: 3333 (In honour of Elon Musk 🤣)
 * * username: cb psswd: 4444*
 * "/chapter15" Mapty APP: we use OOP creating an mapty app.
 You can pick on the map and save your running/cycling progress.
 Also, we use a API localstorage to save data.
 You can try it here: https://reverent-wilson-894a2d.netlify.app/ 🥳
+* "/chapter16" ASYNC & SYNC code: how javascript works with async and sync code behind the scenes.
+Working with promises, async await, and more.